Jurors weighing sentence on Dzhokhar Tsarnaev ask judge for clarification on portions of questionnaire

 Defense: Blame the brother

-"The story of Jahar cannot be told without knowing the story of Tamerlan," Clarke said, using Dzhokhar's nickname.
-"How does this good kid, this youngster, this young man who was described as gentle by friends and family and teachers do this?
+“The story of Jahar cannot be told without knowing the story of Tamerlan,” Clarke said.
+“How does this good kid, this youngster, this young man who was described as gentle by friends and family and teachers do this?
 How does this happen?

 “Is his a life worth saving?
 Is there hope for him?
 Is there a chance for redemption?”